-- Passionate about working with students at SFU, connecting them with resources that empower them to work in self-directed groups.
+- Passionate about working with students at SFU, connecting them with resources, and empowering them to work in self-directed groups.

-- Able to draw from a variety of personal, professional, and educational experience to help mentor peers.
+- Able to draw from a variety of personal, professional, and educational experiences to help mentor peers.

 - Committed to advancing sustainability at SFU.